Hiromitsu Agatsuma: Career

 In September 2001, he made his major label debut on Toshiba EMI with the eponymous Agatsuma.
 This album, comprising five traditional pieces and five original ones, was named Traditional Japanese Music Album of the Year at the 16th Japan Gold Disc Awards.

 In BEAMS, his second album (released in July 2002), he recorded ten original works, taking the Tsugaru-jamisen in new directions.
 The same album was subsequently released in America by Domo Records in January 2003, upon which Agatsuma made his US debut.
 His five-concert tour of the east coast - New York, Boston, Windsor, and Baltimore - was a huge success.

 In March 2003, Agatsuma released a traditional shamisen album, Classics (Agatsuma 3), which includes tracks recorded live in a New York church.

 Currently he is broadening his field with over 100 annual concerts, sessions and media appearances both in Japan and overseas, while continuing to pursue "the traditions of and innovation in the Tsugaru-jamisen."

 Media appearances include joint performances with artists from around the world; he was a guest at the Japan performances of Marcus Miller (Bass) and has performed with Larry Coryell (Guitar), Nana Vasconcelos (Percussion), Sarena Jones (Vocals) and others.

+Agatsuma's song Tsuki Sayu Yoru was included by FitGirl Repacks as an installer tune for many pirated video games.
+The song gained significant popularity online, particularly among pirates.
+In 2020, the volume of YouTube comments on his music discussing FitGirl was enough to cause Google's algorithm to erroneously consider her a "musical artist", and link from her knowledge base panel back to Agatsuma.